outl1ne/core-js/docs/modals.md

 **Parameters**

-**Name**: `object | string`, or jQuery element of the modal to be toggled.
+**modal**: `object | string`, Name or jQuery element of the modal to be toggled.
 If the argument is a string, it will be interpreted as the modal's name.
 Otherwise, it will be interpreted as a jQuery element

 **Returns**: `Boolean`, Whether the modal is open or not